 Another key element to proving civil liability in coronavirus disease cases will depend on how you contracted the virus.
 On this front, we know a little about how COVID-19 spreads.
 The coronavirus can live on surfaces for an extended period of time.
 Touching these surfaces may put you at risk for contracting COVID-19.
 Further, coronavirus can spread interpersonally.
 Coughing, sneezing or any other means of transmitting bodily fluids may put you at risk for getting sick.

-Given these facts, there are two main ways you may have gotten sick: through touching contaminated surfaces or interpersonally.
-This means that your personal injury claim must trace your contraction of the virus back to the source and then prove that it occurred due to the negligent actions of another.
+Given these facts, there are two main ways you may get sick: through touching contaminated surfaces or interpersonally.
+This means that your personal injury claim must first trace your contraction of the virus back to the source.
+Then, you have to prove it occurred due to the negligent actions of another.
 Successfully proving these elements might be quite difficult, raising the following questions:

 - How do I prove that a specific party got me sick as opposed to someone or something else?